notrobot1/cyber_azov_report/README.md

 On screenshot we can see 4 permissions:
 * NETWORK_STATE;
-* INTERNET
+* INTERNET;
-and two permissions which not used in program (I failed spot this permissions in source code). screeen```````````
+* and two permissions which not used in program (I failed spot this permissions in source code). screeen```````````

 At this time we can assert that application have not permissions collect geo data.
 But lets see what application send to server.
 I hook to function wich connect to server and replace cyberazov[.]com on my  ip.
 Now all request send be in my web server and I can see all request from application.